 We may offer, from time to time, up to \$500,000,000 of our common stock, \$0.01 par value per share, in one or more offerings.
 Our common stock may be offered at prices and on terms to be disclosed in one or more supplements to this prospectus.
 The offering price per share of our common stock, less any underwriting commissions or discounts, will not be less than the net asset value per share of our common stock at the time of the offering, except (i) with the requisite approval of our common stockholders or (ii) under such other circumstances as the Securities and Exchange Commission may permit.
 On June 15, 2011, our common stockholders voted to allow us to issue common stock at a price below net asset value per share for a period of one year ending on June 14, 2012.
-Our stockholders did not specify a maximum discount below net asset value asset value our common stock; however, we cannot issue shares of our common stock below net asset value unless our Board of Directors determines that it would be in our and our stockholders' best interests to do so.
-We are seeking approval of a similar proposal from our stockholders at our 2012 annual stockholders meeting to be held on June 14, 2012.
-Sales of common stock at prices below net asset value per share dilute the interests of existing stockholders, have the effect of reducing our net asset value per share.
-In addition, continuous sales of common stock below net asset value may have a negative impact on total returns and could have a negative impact on the market price of our shares of common stock.
-See "Sales of Common Stock Below Net Asset Value."
+Our stockholders did not specify a maximum discount below net asset value at which we are able to issue our common stock; however, we cannot issue shares of our common stock below net asset value unless our Board of Directors determines that it would be in our and our stockholders' best interests to do so.
+We are seeking approval of a similar proposal from our stockholders, have the effect of reducing our net asset value per share dilute the interests of existing stockholders, have the effect of reducing our net asset value per share and may reduce our market price per shares of common stock.
+See "Sales of Common stock Below Net Asset Value."